My friend Melissa recently called me in a panic, in the middle of the season finale of her favorite reality show.

 1. Eat Nutritious Whole Foods

-Include plenty of protein, Omega-3 fatty acids, fruits and vegetables.
+Foods that are actually nutritious will allow you to stay full for longer.
+Make sure to include plenty of healthy protein, omega-3 fatty acids, fruits and vegetables.
 Experiment with new recipes and find ways to substitute healthier options to your old favorites.
-Supplement with a high-quality multivitamin to be sure your body is getting all the nutrients it needs to keep you feeling satisfied.
+Finally, consider supplementing with a high-quality multivitamin to be sure your body is getting all the nutrients it needs to keep you feeling satisfied.

 2. Learn Your Story – and How You Can Change It